jhustata/book/_build/html/_sources/jjj.md

 }

 ```

+Let's [recall](https://jhustata.github.io/book/aaa.html) an extra credit challenge from the first day of class:

+***Bonus points:** Use the tokenize command to append the DEMO.XPT files for all continuous NHANES: 1999-2018 into one file.[2]
+Your .do file should include only one import sasxport5 statement.
+Search this book for the import sasxport5 command.
+Up to 1.5 bonus points

+We now wish to link the dataset created above to mortality outcomes to perform some [survival analysis](https://jhustata.github.io/book/fff.html) using the `stset`, `sts graph`, and `stcox` commands!
+How may we go about this using the online resources available to us?

 In the second-half of the class we'll recap .dofile structure in context of the `hw1.lastname.firstname.do` solution we'll share with you.
 Let's first briefly study an .ado file that you can find on your computers here: